Oubayhe/InkWell/readme.md

 This is to simplify some parts of the MERN Project that might be a little of a chanllenge to implement in other projects in the future if your not used to them.

-## 1- Error Handling Middleware & Function
+## 6- Dark Mode Functionality 1- Error Handling Middleware & Function
 * When working in the backend , you're going to need to informe the front-end of certain errors, and even need to customize those errors, specialy in thier payload message, therefor, it's good to create a function and a middleware that will help assure that, and facilitate the job.
 * Function:
     - The Function(error.js) has to be in a folder named "utils", and its operation, is to take the statusCode and message and return an Error object (const error = new Error()), with these attributes: